CMSC389R/Penetration-Testing/README.md

 ## Part 2

-The first thing I did for this part was to search exploit_db (https://www.exploit-db.com/) for possible command line exploits we could use with the metasploit console, I did not find anything substantial that I could use and I decided to connect to Mark's server with ```nc briong.com 45``` to run a few commands and implement some black box testing.
-After inputing a few commands with little success, I remembered that I could use ```&&``` to run two commands one after the other I started exploring the server running commands such as ```google.com && ls -a``` to look inside Mark's server.
-I located the home directory and ran ```google.com && ls home``` which revealed the ```flag.txt``` file which contained the flag:
+In terms of my thought process, the first thing I did for this part was to search exploit_db (https://www.exploit-db.com/) for possible command line exploits we could use with the metasploit console, I did not find anything substantial that I could use and so I decided to connect to Mark's server with ```nc briong.com 45``` to run a few commands and implement some black box testing.
+After inputing a few commands with little success, I remembered that I could use ```&&``` to run two commands one after the other, so I started exploring the server running commands such as ```google.com && ls -a``` to look inside Mark's server.
+I located the ```home``` directory and ran ```google.com && ls home``` which revealed the ```flag.txt``` file which contained the flag:

 ```Flag: CMSC389R-{p1ng_c0mmand_inj3ction}```